smmurdock/miniature-octo-computing-machine/2-topics.md

 1. Activating strict mode
 - has to be very first line of the script
+- helps to catch and prevent more specific errors based on common logic vs computer logic
 2. Functions
+- piece of code that can be reused
+- function body: anything inside a function block
+- function
+    - declare / define a function
+    - invoke / run / call a function
+- output can be preset with no input
+- output can be different from input
+- built-in functions
+    - console.log()
+    - Number(), & more
 3. Function declarations vs expressions
+-
 4. Arrow functions
 5. Functions calling other functions
 6. Reviewing functions